Emily Ratajkowski Flaunts Curves In Tiny Red Bikini With Snakeskin Pattern

 For example, Emily’s been seen all summer wearing a fun dress and sneakers combo, which fans love to see because it’s such a comfortable alternative to strappy heels.
 She was also notably one of the celebrities that ushered in the coolness of cycling shorts along with the Kardashians, Bella Hadid, and Rita Ora.

-But one thing that has stayed constant with Emrata for a while is her hairstyle.
+But one thing that has stayed constant with Ratajkowski for a while is her hairstyle.
 Although she was photographed in a bob-cut wig just recently, she has maintained her mid-length hair in its natural state.
-She’s also often seen wearing large hoop earrings, and doesn’t seem to go many places without sporting her giant and glamorous engagement ring that she got from husband Sebastian McClard.
+She’s also often seen wearing large hoop earrings, and doesn’t seem to go many places without sporting her giant and glamorous engagement ring that she got from husband, Sebastian McClard.